|How I Made a Carbon Fiber Bike

 At this time I also checked for clearance with the bike components.
 Clearances include the tire clearance needed to remove the rear wheel from the frame, front derailleur clearance as it operates through its stroke, rear brake caliper clearance between the rider's ankles, allen key clearance from the frame when installing the front derailleur and rear brake, etc.

 C) Details.
 I planned for all the metal parts and cable routing.
-Aluminum parts include the bottom bracket shell (threaded), head tube, cable housing stops, front derailleur backing plate, seat post binder mechanism and rear brake boss.
-The two rear dropouts and a seat post pressure plate are titanium.
+Aluminum parts include the bottom bracket shell (threaded), head tube, cable housing stops, front derailleur backing plate, seatpost binder mechanism and rear brake boss.
+The two rear dropouts and a seatpost pressure plate are titanium.
 Cable routing on my frame is internal.
 I made cable housing stops out of aluminum, and threaded the front one to accept a Shimano barrel adjuster.
-The rear one I machined to accept a Shimano wing type adjuster form Dura-Ace STI.
+I machined the rear one to accept a Shimano wing-type adjuster from Dura-Ace STI.